 - Know your tools and work smart.
 While this concept is mentioned quite a bit in the software industry, it can be easier to grasp with more physically demanding jobs.
 I can recall one instance where my manager asked me to move several loads of heavy equipment from one location to another.
 After working on one of the piles for half a day, he came over and asked me what I was doing.
 I explained how heavy everything was and why it was taking so long.
 After quickly laughing at me, he grabbed a hand pump and moved the second pile in mere minutes.
 Lesson learned.

 - Sometimes you just have to power through problems.
 Possessing the ability to stay on task and not waiver is a difficult skill to develop.
-I often see this occur with many recent graduates; they have not had the need to dig deep and long on specific topics in their studies.
-As such, they are not as adept in powering through some of the more difficult, manual processes they now have to face in the workplace.
+I often see this occur with many recent graduates; they have not had the need to dig deep and long into specific topics in their studies.
+As such, they are not as adept at powering through some of the more difficult, manual processes they now have to face in the workplace.
 In fact, we encounter this challenge in much of the analytical work our industry presents.
 It is as much a physical challenge to stay focused on a task as it is a mental challenge.
-Maintaining your energy at a consistent high level is key.
+Consistently maintaining your energy at a high level is key.

 - There are few heroes in a factory.
 While being the individual who does great work and receives accolades is great, you also want to be the person who works well in a team.
 Many factory jobs are interdependent; when manual tasks are executed by two focused people, they are easily and efficiently completed.